exerpteam/odin-drop-in/docs/design/DESIGN_DOC_MVP.md

 **1. Overview & Goal**

 The primary goal is to create the foundational codebase and initial functionality for a reusable, framework-agnostic JavaScript "Drop-in" UI component library for ODIN Payments.
-This component will allow Exerp's customers to securely capture payment details within their own web applications, similar in concept to Adyen's Web Drop-in.
+This component will allow Exerp's customers to securely capture payment details within their own web applications.

 This MVP focuses _exclusively_ on: